cypress-io/circleci-orb/docs/examples.md

 ## env-vars

-Set environment variables when running the job using executor.
+Set additional environment variables when running Cypress tests by adding them to the executor.

 ```yaml
 version: 2.1